wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-faq.rst

 Where are all the checksums stored?
 -----------------------------------

 The data collected by the FIM daemon is sent to Analysisd to analyze if we should send an alert.
-Analysisd sends a query to Wazuh-db to collect old data from that file when we receive a response the checksum is compared with the string sent by the agent.
-If the checksum changes, we report an alert.
+Analysisd sends a query to Wazuh-db to collect old data from that file.
+When we receive a response the checksum is compared with the string sent by the agent and if the checksum changes, we report an alert.

-For Wazuh 3.7.0 the FIM decoder communicates with Wazuh-DB and creates a DDBB with the ID of each agent and on the ``fim_entry`` table, and it stores all the data of the monitored files.
+For Wazuh 3.7.0 the FIM decoder communicates with Wazuh-DB and stores all data in an SQL database.
+One is created for each agent that stores information related to it, in the ``fim_entry`` table are the FIM records.

 Can I ignore files in a directory?
 ----------------------------------